ANZSHM Biennial Book Prize

 • contribution to the field of the history of health and medicine.

 The next award will be made in 2027 at ANZSHM’s 20th Biennial Conference in Melbourne.
-All books nominated will be on display.
 The winner and finalists will be announced during the conference dinner.

 Eligibility for Entry, 2027